BerniHiros/BernieHirosIT1025/Lab8/readme.md

 | 20060    |    Short      |   6101|

 A FOREIGN KEY is a key used to link two tables together.
-The foreign key is a field (or collection of fields) in one table that refers to the primary key in another table.*In this example the foreign key in Deptcode, we can create a relationship of cutomer order form parent table throught dep code of child talbe to check stock of an item.*
+The foreign key is a field (or collection of fields) in one table that refers to the primary key in another table. *In this example the foreign key in Dep code, we can create a relationship of cutomer number from parent table through dep code of child table to check stock of an item.*

 The table containing the foreign key is called the child table, and the table containing the candidate key is called the referenced or parent table.